 Externship Opportunities for Veterinary Students

-HSVMA is affiliated with three animal care centers that have excellent veterinary externship programs in equine, wildlife, and zoological medicine.
+HSVMA is affiliated with two animal care centers that have excellent veterinary externship programs in equine, wildlife, and zoological medicine.
 Each center offers onsite housing and provides top-notch hands on training, but differ in location and length of commitment required.
 Learn more about these exciting opportunities below!

 Alex the tiger is one of the many residents at the Cleveland Amory Black Beauty Ranch.